-More than 100 firefighters attend blaze at West London bakery
+More than 100 firefighters attend blaze at west London bakery

 Images from London Fire Brigade showed smoke billowing from the industrial bakery and orange flames lighting up the site on Minerva Road in the early hours.

-Paul Morgan, the station commander who was at the scene, said: “Firefighters were faced with a fully-developed fire on arrival.”
+Paul Morgan, the station commander who was at the scene, said: “Firefighters were faced with a fully-developed fire on arrival.

 Register for free to continue reading